Vehicle registration plates of Iran: Motorcycles

 Motorcycle registration plates have a unique and different format.
 Motorcycle plates come in XXX - #####.
 XXX is a three-digit provincial code, followed by #####, a five-digit number.
 These license plates are issued provincially.

 Below is a list of codes and their corresponding provinces.

 Note that neither the three-digit provincial code, nor the five-digit registration number can take zero.
 Thus, for example, after provincial code 499, comes provincial code 511.

 Free trade zones

-The plate is black on white and consists of a five-digit number written once in Persian digits on the top and in Arabic digits on the bottom.
+The plate is black on white and consists of a five-digit number written once in Persian digits on the top and in Western Arabic digits on the bottom.
 On the left, there is an Iranian flag and the logo of the respective free trade zone with its name written in English below it.

 The size of the plate is American standard.

 Below are a few examples of these plates.